Skirmish at Many Branch Point: Contact at the observation post

 Under the weight of fire from Duarte's patrol, the British two-man team attempted to abandon the position and retire up the short stretch of ridgeline to their rear in order to gain the high ground and access to the ridge's reverse slope beyond the summit, with Capt.
 Hamilton ordering Fonseka to fall-back as a first move whilst he covered him with automatic fire.
 However, as it was underway and Fonseka was heading up the slope Hamilton was struck again by rifle fire from Lt.
 Duarte and killed whilst himself exiting the post, and Fonseka surrendered shortly afterwards and was taken prisoner of war.

 Although Hamilton wore no rank or insignia (as is SAS practice), he was identified by his dog tag.
 Also found in the captured observation post was a radio, an M16 and an AR-15 rifle, a beacon, maps and a communications code book.

-Another two men who were a part of Hamilton's patrol, but weren't in the attacked post at the time, withdrew from the area and were later rescued by British Forces.
+Another two men who were a part of Hamilton's patrol but were not present at the post during the attack withdrew from the area and were later rescued by British Forces.